-While the Apple Pencil is a great buy and you won't go wrong with it, we'd recommend taking a moment to consider some of the alternative options out there.
-There are many iPad-compatible stylii available from other manufacturers, and many of them are extra-attractive simply by virtue of not costing upwards of £129.
+There are many iPad-compatible styluses available from other manufacturers, and many of them are extra-attractive by virtue of the fact that they cost considerably less than Apple's version.
 We've picked out the best of the best styluses available right now, for all iPad users and all budgets, so you can find which one is right for you and get to drawing.

 01. Apple Pencil